MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-servicenow.md

    1. Select **Update**.

 1. Establish an internal procedure to ensure that the connection remains alive.
 A couple of days before the expected expiration of the refresh token lifespan.
+Revoke to the old refresh token.
+We don't recommend keeping old keys for security reasons.

+    1. On the ServiceNow pane, search for System OAuth, and then select Manage Tokens.

+    1. Select the old token from the list according to the OAuth name and expiration date.

+    1. Select Revoke Access > Revoke.

 1. In the Microsoft Defender Portal, select **Settings**.
 Then choose **Cloud Apps**.
 Under **Connected apps**, select **App Connectors**.